BillyCooke/tech221_cicd_with_jenkins/cicd_with_jenkins.md

 ## Setting up Jenkins
 1. First we need to log into Jenkins using the username and password provided to us by Shahrukh.
-2. Next we want to select new item from the dashbaord on the left to create a new item
+2. Next we want to select new item from the dashboard on the left to create a new item
 3. We want to check that we are in the right time zone first
 4. We name this item billy-checking-zone
 5. Then select ```freestyle project``` and select ok